AWARDS AND PRESS

 WHO VOTED FOR US!

-Inlander readers have awarded us number one best Thai every year since the category started (that’s fourteen years in a row as of 2019)
+Inlander readers have awarded us number one best Thai every year since the category started (that’s fifteen years in a row as of 2020)

 Thai Bamboo won the coveted “Hall of Fame” for winning 10 year in a row.

-Won best restaurant design and atmosphere in 2012 for our impressive “Las Vegas” style ceiling and authentic Thai décor.
+The Inlander also awarded Thai Bamboo Best Restaurant Design and Atmosphere in 2012 for our impressive “Las Vegas” style ceiling and authentic Thai décor.

 THAI AND/OR ASIAN